PlanterApp/planter_blog/content/posts/a-garden-inspired-feast/index.md

 image = "https://4w1qaaek5t.ucarecd.net/1e69d782-cdfe-433a-808f-b33c63b1b96e/Garden-feast.png"
 alt = "Several different garden veggies on a wooden background with the words 'a garden inspired feast'"
 +++
-As the gardening season hits peak production, and soon thereafter starts to wind down, the dilemma facing gardeners turns from "how do I keep my plants healthy?" and "how can I keep all these weeds at bay?" to "how am I going to use up all this produce?!"
+As the gardening season hits peak production, and soon thereafter starts to wind down, the main dilemma facing gardeners can turn from "how do I keep my plants healthy?" and "how can I keep all these weeds at bay?" to "how am I going to use up all this produce?!"

-If you're like us this means you're often looking for inspirational recipes and cooking methods to use up what you've grown.
+If you're like us this means you're often searching for inspirational recipes and cooking methods to use up what you've grown.
 To help with that, we've compiled a few of our favorite recipes from this year that helped us use up what we had in abundance!

 ## Mexican-Style Eggs - Contributed by Erin